Louis J. Coletti

 President and CEO

-Coletti has served as the President & Chief Executive Officer of BTEA since 1997, during which he has led New York’s construction industry through economic, logistical and technological changes.
+Coletti has served as the President and Chief Executive Officer of BTEA since 1997, during which he has led New York’s construction industry through economic, logistical and technological changes.
 Coletti is responsible for leading the NYC construction industry’s strategy and efforts in the areas of economic development, government affairs, construction safety and workforce development and labor relations coordination.

 Coletti holds a master’s degree in Public Administration from New York University’s Robert Wagner School of Public Administration and a Bachelor of Arts from Rutgers University.
 He is also a graduate of the David Rockefeller Fellows Program of New York City Partnership.